S0AndS0/100-days-of-code/rounds/_r001/025_typescript-extends-tsconfig.md

 Multiple configuration files for a TypeScript project can be a bit tricky to setup, but is occasionally required for TypeScript projects that involve front-end and back-end code within the same repository.
-This post covers an example project setup that had sligtly different configurations for CI (Continuous Integration) tests, and source code, transpiling.
+This post covers an example project setup that had slightly different configurations for CI (Continuous Integration) tests, and source code, transpiling.

 If following along be sure to issue the next few commands prior to utilizing example files...